GigaGamma/SuperiorNetworks/README.md

 Banner Warz is a game similar to EggWars or Bed Wars.
 However, instead of the egg or bed, there are 2 banners.
 One has a pickaxe on it which determines if your mine is open or not.
 The mine gives you your items.
 Another has a S on it which represents spawning.
 If this is destroyed, you can not spawn.
 #### The Logic Race
 The logic race is a multistage brain test that gradually gets harder as you progress.
 Some are teams and some are singleplayer.
 It is a decision based game which basically tests your logic.
-#### Prison
-The prison is a game where you start in a mine.
-It is a